How many of these riders do you recognise? - Horse & Hound

 8. The Ambitious Rider

 This rider will stop at nothing to win.
 They insist on setting their riding hat at the highest level of whatever discipline takes their ambitious fancy.
-Money is no object in their efforts to procure the perfect horse and level of fitness/training to secure them a place on the Olympic team.
-These riders can be found in the arena at dawn in driving rain and gales, working on perfecting walking in a straight line.
+Money is no object in their efforts to procure the perfect horse and level of fitness/training to secure them a place on the team.
+These riders can be found in the arena at dawn in driving rain and gales, working on perfecting their latest movement.

 9. The Brand-Obsessed Rider

 These riders are obsessed by brands.
-Eyebrows raise when this brand-bling dressed combo turn up.
-They take making a good impression seriously.
-These riders have expensive tastes.
-Only that brand will do for them and their horse.
+They take making a good first impression seriously, and I mean seriously.
+No hand-me-downs or budget ranges for these guys, they have expensive tastes and only that the latest collection from the must-have brand will do for them and their horse.
 The new season’s range means yet another spending spree.
+If you are not adverse to the odd hand-me-down or wearing last season’s colours, this person can be a great person to know.

 10. The Immaculately Turned Out Rider

-Similar in nature to the brand obsessed rider, these take things a step further.
+Similar in nature to the brand-obsessed rider, these individuals take things a step further.
 Brands can be mixed and matched, but everything, and I mean everything, must be immaculate.
 If an eyelash dares to be out of place, they go into meltdown.
 A tiny stable stain on a white sock has them sprinting for the shampoo.
-Not content with relying on buckets, they have a portable horse power shower.
-Their tack room is more like a show room.
-They’re usually found in there cleaning something.
+Not content with relying on buckets, they have a portable hot horse shower for their horses’ use.
+Their tack room is more like a show room and they’re usually found in there cleaning something, while impressively managing to remain immaculate themselves.

+For all the latest equestrian news and reports, don’t miss Horse & Hound magazine — on sale every Thursday.